sr258/h5p-interactive-text/README.md

 * The creator can add references to the document's source (URL, autor, title, date, ...)
 * The creator can mark passages of the text as clipped. (done)
 * The creator can add images, videos or audio recording above the text.
-* [optional] The creator can add named versions of the text.
-* [optional] The creator can mark expressions of the text and specify alternatives for them (for a version).
 * The creator can toggle a setting which specifies that the user can look up any (unannotated) word in the default dictionary by clicking/tapping on it.
 * The creator can specify how dictionary links should be opened (iframe with source reference, same window, new tab, popup)
 * The creator can set an option which allows users to hide all paragraphs, also those that aren't clipped.